tech-and-me/fullstack-blog-client/README.md

+# Important Message -- Please read--update -- this full-stack blog was deployed in Netlify on a free account but since Netlify removed the free account option, hence, my deployment link here is not working I will find another platform to deploy it.
+Stay tuned!!!!!
+# Apart from the deployment link issue, all the codes (front-end and back-end) are all good. :)

 # Introdution
-This project is a full-stack web application where users require to signup to view all posts , create post, add comment, delete comment, like or unlike a post.
+This project is a full-stack web application where users are required to sign up to view all posts, create posts, add comments, delete comments, and like or unlike a post.
 Frontend of this web application is built with react.js.
 I used react-icons as well as react-bootstrap for some styling.

 # Database
 I used MySQL for database management of this web application.
-Since MySQl is not a clouded-based database, to make this app work perfectly fine anywhere in the wold, I have connect MySQL Database with ClearDB Database with the help of Heroku Add-on option.
+Since MySQL is not a cloud-based database, to make this app work perfectly fine anywhere in the world, I have connected MySQL Database with ClearDB Database with the help of the Heroku Add-on option.

 # Deployment
 Front-end of this app is deployed on Netlify
-Back-end of this app is deployed on Heroku.
+The back end of this app is deployed on Heroku.

 # Future improvement
-I am planning on adding a few more functions to this app to allow user to edit their posts as well as updated password.
+I am planning on adding a few more functions to this app to allow the user to edit their posts as well as update passwords.
-Another importing feature that I want to add is to not allow duplicate usename to signup.
+Another importing feature that I want to add is to not allow duplicate usernames to sign up.
-And of course, the most obviouse part that needed to be improved is the UI.
-I'm aware that it doesnt look great at the moment but I will definitely update it soon :)
+And of course, the most obvious part that needed to be improved is the UI.
+I'm aware that it doesn't look great at the moment but I will update it soon :)